waywardphilosopher/mothertongue/src/content/pages/about.md

 ![Li Mei-shu, Lady Resting in the Garden](/images/about.jpeg)

-## Welcome to _Mother Tongue Manifesto_
+## Welcome to _Tâigael: A Mother Tongue Manifesto_

-_Mother Tongue Manifesto_ is an innovative project, working with short story writers in Taiwanese (Tâi-gí) and Scottish Gaelic (Gàidhlig), and translating between the two languages.
+_ Tâigael: A Mother Tongue Manifesto_ is an innovative project, working with short story writers in Taiwanese (Tâi-gí) and Scottish Gaelic (Gàidhlig), and translating between the two languages.
 The project is produced by the Scottish social enterprise [Wind&Bones](https://www.windandbones.com).

 Wind&Bones is co-directed by writers Dr. Hannah Stevens and Dr. Will Buckingham.
 Hannah and Will divide their time between Scotland and Taiwan.